DaudIbrahim/dsa-python/src/docs/dsa.md

   - High is exclusive | Offset by one - this midpoint implementation uses low as an offset
-  - Additionally: AWS for pagination includes offet, MySQL in its query for pagination makes use of OFFSET */ const getMidPointWithLowInclusiveAndHighExclusive = (lowInclusive: number, highExclusive: number): number => {
+  - Additionally: AWS for pagination includes offet, MySQL in its query for pagination makes use of OFFSET */ const getMidPointWithLowInclusiveAndHighExclusive = (
+    lowInclusive: number,
+    highExclusive: number
+  ): number => {
-      const response = lowInclusive + ((highExclusive - lowInclusive) / 2)
+    const response = lowInclusive + (highExclusive - lowInclusive) / 2;
-      return Math.floor(response)
+    return Math.floor(response);
-  }
+  };
   ```

-- *Establish the mental model of having your index off by 1's | inclusive/exclusive [low, high) range[0, 5)*
+- _Establish the mental model of having your index off by 1's | inclusive/exclusive [low, high) range[0, 5)_

-- Index: *Offset by One* | *useMemorize* | The phrase "offset by one" typically refers to a situation where something is shifted or adjusted by a single unit or increment.
+- Index: _Offset by One_ | The phrase "offset by one" typically refers to a situation where something is shifted or adjusted by a single unit or increment.

 A note on Set Theory